prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Total price for the transaction.
       // The exchange will subtract deposit fees from that amount
-      // before transfering it to the merchant.
+      // before transferring it to the merchant.
       amount: Amount;

       // The URL for this purchase.
 Every time is is visited, the merchant